Helen Lachs Ginsburg: Career

 In 1990, Ginsburg was a Guest Scholar at the Wissenschaftscentrum in Berlin, continuing to pursue her comparative, cross-national work.
 She was a cofounder and long-time participant in Columbia University's Seminar on Full Employment, Social Welfare, and Equity, serving as its co-chair from 1999 to 2020.

+Writing after Ginsburg's death, her co-author Gertrude Schaffner Goldberg remembered Ginsburg as a "model of a scholar-activist".

 Personal life

 Ginsburg married Nathan Ginsburg in the mid-1950s.
-She died on October 8, 2020 in a hospital in Queens.
+She died on October 8, 2020, aged 91, at a hospital in Queens, New York.